scribe-org/Scribe-Data/CONTRIBUTING.md

-# Contributing to CC0 Mockups
+# Contributing to Scribe-Data

 Thank you for your consideration in contributing to this project!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.

-Following these guidelines helps to communicate that you respect the time of the contributors managing and developing this open source project.
-In return, and in accordance with this project's [code of conduct](https://github.com/andrewtavis/CC0-Mockups/blob/main/.github/CODE_OF_CONDUCT.md), other contributors will reciprocate that respect in addressing your issue or assessing patches and features.
+Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
+In return, and in accordance with this project's [code of conduct](https://github.com/scribe-org/Scribe-Data/blob/main/.github/CODE_OF_CONDUCT.md), other contributors will reciprocate that respect in addressing your issue or assessing patches and features.

+## Branding

+All branding elements such as logos, icons, colors and fonts should follow those that are set out in [scribe-org/Organization](https://github.com/scribe-org/Organization).
+As the project is fully open source, these elements are also open for discussion.
+Your efforts in making Scribe products professional with a distinct and cohesive identity are much appreciated.

 ## Using the issue tracker

-The [issue tracker for CC0 Mockups](https://github.com/andrewtavis/CC0-Mockups/issues) is the preferred channel for [features requests](#feature-requests) and [submitting pull requests](#pull-requests).
+The [issue tracker for Scribe-Data](https://github.com/scribe-org/Scribe-Data/issues) is the preferred channel for [bug reports](#bug-reports), [features requests](#feature-requests) and [submitting pull requests](#pull-requests).

+<a name="bug-reports"></a>

+## Bug reports

+A bug is a _demonstrable problem_ that is caused by the code in the repository.
+Good bug reports are extremely helpful - thank you!

+Guidelines for bug reports:

+1. **Use the GitHub issue search** to check if the issue has already been reported.

+2. **Check if the issue has been fixed** by trying to reproduce it using the latest `main` or development branch in the repository.

+3. **Isolate the problem** to make sure that the code in the repository is _definitely_ responsible for the issue.

+**Great Bug Reports** tend to have:

+- A quick summary
+- Steps to reproduce
+- What you expected would happen
+- What actually happens
+- Notes (why this might be happening, things tried that didn't work, etc)

+Again, thank you for your time in reporting issues!

 <a name="feature-requests"></a>